jakeuj/writerside/Writerside/topics/AI-Search-Service.md

       "@search.score": 0.8577363,
       "HotelId": "48",
       "HotelName": "Nordick's Motel",
-      "Description": "Only 90 miles (about 2 hours) from the nation's capital and nearby most everything the historic valley has to offer.
-Hiking?
-Wine Tasting?
-Exploring the caverns?
-It's all nearby and we have specially priced packages to help make our B&B your home base for fun while visiting the valley.", "Category": "Boutique",
+      "Description": "Only 90 miles (about 2 hours) from the nation's capital and nearby most everything the...", "Category": "Boutique",
       "Tags": [
         "continental breakfast",